Tag Archives: squall

 Spring Squall and Wildflowers

 Almost everything about this photograph is transitory, with the arguable exception of the distant hills and mountains.
 This is an extremely dry place for most of the year, but following wet winters it erupts into a remarkable show of wildflowers for a few weeks around the beginning of April.
 The rain and light in the photograph are more transitory than the flowers.
-It was a windy, post-storm day, with cloudbursts and cloud shadows racing across the landscape.
+It was a windy, post-storm spring day, with cloudbursts and cloud shadows racing across the landscape.

 There’s always a bit of luck involved in landscape photography.
-We may like to imagine that we can control all of the elements that make a photograph of such subject, but our skill and knowledge merely improve the odds.
+We may like to imagine that we can control all of the elements that make a photograph of such subjects, but our skill and knowledge merely improve the odds.
 In the end, we work with what we find.
 Another stroke of luck in this photograph: the passing cloudburst was in the direction of the afternoon sun, so it was lit from behind.

 All media © Copyright G Dan Mitchell and others as indicated.
 Any use requires advance permission from G Dan Mitchell.